Some details about Shani:

 The Lord of the West, Shani is known by many names, such as Manda, Yama, Chhayasunu, Krushang, Kapilaksha, Neel and Sauri.
 Shani, a slow-moving planet, is considered very powerful when it is placed in the 7th House in a Kundali.

 Vedic Astrology also emphasises that everyone goes through a Small Panoti and a Shani Sade Sati during their lifetime, and during those periods, they may have to face some hardships, extreme conditions or struggle.
 But, Vedic Astrology has also researched and proven that it is not always Shani who brings pain and sufferings in one's life.
 Those blessed by Shani never have to go through challenging times in their lives; their success is rightly earned, and thus it stays with them.
 Not only that, Lord Shani showers these people with unimaginable gains and good times.
 Saturn can be both helpful and harmful.
 It influences various aspects of our life including career.
-Know the influence of Saturn on your career.
-Buy the Saturn Transit Report for Career.
+Know the influence of Saturn on important aspects of your life with Saturn Transit Report !

 Shani is said to control life, death, wealth, home, children, results of legal suits, thefts, illnesses related to intestines etc. Thus, in a nutshell, Shani can do wonders if it is favourably placed for someone but can be quite troublesome, even evil, if inauspicious or placed with negative stars.